kruize/autotune/design/BulkAPI.md

 - **experiment_types:** Specifies the type(s) of experiments to run, e.g., `"container"` or `"namespace"`.

 - **webhook:** The `webhook` parameter allows the system to notify an external service or consumer about the completion status of an experiment-processing job.
-When a job is completed, this webhook will be triggered to send an HTTP request to a predefined URL, configured either via an environment variable (`webhookURL`) or within a `kruize` configuration file or via input payload.
+Once a job is completed, this webhook will be triggered to send an HTTP request to the URL defined in the bulk request payload.

 ### Success Response